 - a.
 Investigators and animal care staff shall have appropriate qualifications and experience for conducting procedures on living animals as per IACUC approval.
 Each investigator on the study shall provide the required biographical sketch indicating those qualifications and experience as part of the proposal. - b.
 Every animal shall have compassionate care, comfort, and protection from abuse and unnecessary pain.
 Investigators shall minimize distress in individual animals or populations of animals in accordance with the National Research Council's Recognition and Alleviation of Distress in Laboratory Animals (2008), or any additional required regional regulations. - c.
 The housing and environmental enrichment of research animals shall be appropriate for their species, and shall contribute to their health and comfort in accordance with the ILAR National Academies Press Guide for the Care and Use of Laboratory Animals (2011), and/or any additional required regional regulations. - d.
 Investigators shall ensure that animals are appropriately socialized for their species and provide environmental enrichment.
 In addition, established and written guidelines for adequate preventative care must be followed. - e.
-Investigators shall ensure the identification of individual animals involved in studies funded by the Foundation.
+Investigators shall ensure the identification of individual animals involved in studies funded by the Foundation (i.e. ear tag, ear punch, ID chip, tattoo, etc.).